szkf/i18node.js/README.md

 }
 ```

 There is no limit to the amount of fallbacks.
 There can be only one fallback for a specific language.
-Fallbacks don't stack (if language A falls back to B and B to C, then if no translation is found for language A and B it will not fallback to C).
+Fallbacks don't stack (if language A falls back to B and B falls back to C, then if no translation is found for language A and B it will not fallback to C).

 ### Embed string value